She hadn’t expected to like him.

 Kumulous watched her.

-At length, she set that book back in its place and continued scanning the shelves, moving slowly down the stacks, her heels gently clacking.
+At length, she set that book back in its place and continued scanning the shelves, moving slowly down the stacks, her heels gently clacking on the floor.
 So many precious volumes, so many rare tomes.
 The unmistakable odor of books.
 She stopped often and leafed through.
 She leafed through many.

 One book in particular captured her interest.
 It was massive and black.
 It was not old, like so many of the others, but it had the same look of meticulous craftsmanship.